uccser/cs-field-guide/text/en/chapters/software-engineering.md

 Customers are usually experts in their field and are therefore likely to leave out information that they think is obvious, but may not be obvious to you.
 Other times, they do not really understand what can and cannot be done with computers and may not mention something because they do not realise that it is possible to do with a computer.
 Again, it’s up to you to get this information from them and make sure that they tell you what you need to know.

-{image filename="xkcd-tasks.png" alt="A xkcd comic on Computer Science tasks" source="https://xkcd.com/1425/"}
+{image filename="xkcd-tasks.png" hover-text="In the 60s, Marvin Minsky assigned a couple of undergrads to spend the summer programming a computer to use a camera to identify objects in a scene.
+He figured they'd have the problem solved by the end of the summer.
+Half a century later, we're still working on it." alt="A xkcd comic on Computer Science tasks" source="https://xkcd.com/1425/"}

 {panel type="curiosity" summary="Easy for computers and hard for humans vs hard for computers and easy for humans"}
 The rollover text of the above image (you will need to actually view it on [xkcd's website](https://xkcd.com/1425/)) is worth reading too.
 Image recognition is a problem that initially seemed straightforward, probably because humans find it easy.
 Interestingly, there are many problems that computers find easy, but humans find challenging, such as multiplying large numbers.
 Conversely, there are many other problems that computers find hard, yet humans find easy, such as recognizing that the thing in a photo is, for example, a cat.